Arrival

 After Rehabilitation

 The original plan was to be able to rehabilitate abused equines and re home them in a positive, safe and loving environment.
 That isn't exactly how it worked out.
 Unfortunately, the horses in our care are generally here because they are of "no use", old, damaged and un rideable.
 We were their last stop, so even rehabilitated and restored to health, they are an expensive "pet" to keep.
 Hopefully in the future, when we can fund the rescue of more equines, we will be able to help more horses and some of them may be able to be re-homed with their perfect human family, but until then, those in our care at present, will spend the rest of their lives with us.
-They still however, deserve the opportunity to find that special bond with their very own human.
-So, if you would like to experience the true value of a non ridden equine friend, please see our full sponsorship program.
-You will be able to visit, love and care for them as your own and discover all of the wonderful things a non ridden equine can offer.
-If this is something that you love the idea of, but are too far away, you can also gift your sponsorship to someone that would otherwise not have the opportunity.
-Details of this can be found on our sponsor a horse page.

 Plan for the Future

 Horses are designed to eat a lot of fibre.
 On top of that they need the correct balance of vitamins and minerals to maintain a healthy body from nose to tail.
-As our project progresses, we plan to re-green our little desert.
+As our project progresses, we plan to re-green our little piece of desert.
 The tracks will be the main access through our food forest for both humans, machines and animals.
 The edges of the tracks will be planted with a diverse range of beneficial, horse safe plants and trees, and hopefully some weeds and grasses too!
 These edges will protect our inner food forest that will consist of perennial fruit and nut trees, berries, medicinal shrubs, flowers, and self-seeding annuals.
 The horses will be able wander along the tracks and self select which plant or tree best fits their need at any particular time.
 By providing a diverse range of plant species, we hope to help the horses be able to self maintain and self medicate when needed, reducing the need for veterinary care and finding the right balance of vitamins and minerals they require to keep themselves healthy.
 Of course, until then, we supplement their diet with free choice access to herbs, vitamins and minerals.